 How to change SYS password on ExaCC Gen 2

-Changing Oracle database user SYS password is quite straightforward on a normal deployment – not so much on an ExaCC Gen 2 environment.
-In fact, it could get really complicated with a standby in place and no downtime allowed.
+Changing Oracle Database user SYS password is quite straightforward on a normal deployment – not so much on an ExaCC Gen 2 environment.
+In fact, it could get really complicated with standby in place and no downtime allowed.

 We need to consider the followings when doing so: